MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ```

 ### -AllowCallQueueMusicOnHoldChange
-This property allows supervisor/user to change Call Queue music on hold information.
+This property allows supervisors and users to change call queue music on hold information.

 ```yaml
 Type: Boolean